Turkey vulture: Description

 The two front toes of the foot are long and have small webs at their bases.
 Tracks are large, between 9.5 and 14 cm in length and 8.2 and 10.2 cm in width, both measurements including claw marks.
 Toes are arranged in the classic, anisodactyl pattern.
 The feet are flat, relatively weak, and poorly adapted to grasping; the talons are also not designed for grasping, as they are relatively blunt.
 In flight, the tail is long and slim.
 The black vulture is relatively shorter-tailed and shorter-winged, which makes it appear rather smaller in flight than the turkey vulture, although the body masses of the two species are roughly the same.
 The nostrils are not divided by a septum, but rather are perforate; from the side one can see through the beak.
 It undergoes a molt in late winter to early spring.
 It is a gradual molt, which lasts until early autumn.
 The immature bird has a gray head with a black beak tip; the colors change to those of the adult as the bird matures.

-Captive longevity is not well known. there are two captive birds over 45 years old: the Gabbert Raptor Center on the University of Minnesota campus is home to a turkey vulture named Nero with a confirmed hatch-year of 1974, and another male bird, named Lord Richard, lives at the Lindsay Wildlife Experience in Walnut Creek, CA. Lord Richard hatched in 1974 and arrived at the museum later that year.
+Captive longevity is not well known.
+As of 2025, there is one captive bird which is 51 years old: a male named Lord Richard that lives at the Lindsay Wildlife Experience in Walnut Creek, California.
+Lord Richard hatched in 1974 at Randall Museum in San Francisco and arrived at Lindsay Wildlife later that year.
+Another turkey vulture named Nero lived to the age of 47.
+Nero also hatched in 1974 and was taken from his nest for research studies at the University of Wisconsin.
+He later became an education ambassador at Carpenter Nature Center in Hastings, Minnesota, and in 1993 he joined the education department of the University of Minnesota's Raptor Center.
+He remained their only educational vulture until his death in 2022.

 The oldest wild captured banded bird was 16 years old.

 Leucistic (sometimes mistakenly called "albino") turkey vultures are sometimes seen.

 Like most other vultures, the turkey vulture has very few vocalization capabilities.
 Because it lacks a syrinx, it can only utter hisses and grunts.